 Stir in the slurry and cook for 2-3 minutes or until the manchurian sauce thickens.

-Finally, add the spring onion and toss.
+Finally, add chopped spring onions and toss.

 The utterly delicious baked gobi manchurian is ready to enjoy.

-For the gluten-free version, use rice flour instead of plain flour.
+For the gluten free version, use rice flour instead of plain flour.

 Do not add the cornflour slurry for the dry gobi manchurian.
 For more gravy, add a little more water along with cornflour slurry while making the sauce.
 Toss the cauliflower florets when the manchurian sauce starts to thicken and has a free-flowing gravy consistency.
 Taste and adjust spices.

 Tips and Tricks

 Batter: Ensure the batter is neither too thick nor too watery, it should be of medium consistency so that it coats the cauliflower florets well.
 Adjust the consistency of the batter by adding more flour if it’s too thin and more water if it’s too thick.

 Water: The water required to make a batter might vary depending on the quality and quantity of the flours so adjust accordingly.

 Salt: I haven't added salt to manchurian sauce as the soy sauce and tomato ketchup have added salt and so has the baked cauliflower.
 However, be mindful if you consider adding salt to the sauce.